edwin-bluekite/cakephp-restkit/README.md

 # CakePHP RestKit plugin

-An attempt to create a full featured plug-and-play HAL REST API
+A plugin that will instantly turn your app into a full featured HAL REST API

 ## Version ##

 This plugin is still heavily under construction so do not use it unless you value your production environment ;)

-Features:
+**Features:**

-* REST Maturity Level 3 response rendering (using HAL specification)
+* REST Maturity Level 3 (using HAL specification)
-* Rich exception rendering using (HAL compatible) vnd.error specification
+* Rich exception rendering (HAL compatible vnd.error specification)
 * Basic authentication (enable in the config, docs will follow)
 * Custom HTTP Status Codes
 * Validation rules for query parameters